TasfiaZaima/jenkins-docker-sqa-pipeline/README.md

 5. `Build React App`: runs `npm run build`.
 6. `Create Docker Image`: creates an Nginx image containing the built React app.
 7. `Deploy Over SSH`: copies the Docker image to the Ubuntu server and runs it.

+The deployment commands use `sudo docker` on the Ubuntu container because the `deploy` user has passwordless sudo access but may not have direct permission to use `/var/run/docker.sock`.

 ## View Test Reports